Jjschwartz/NetworkAttackSimulator/cyber_attack_simulator/envs/README.md

 - reward for exploiting user machine
 - exploit cost
 - scan cost
+- exploit success probabilities
+- machine config distribution and related hyperparameters
+- restrictiveness of the firewalls

 The generated network has the following structure:
 - Machines distributed across each subnet following a set rule: